SmithsonianWorkshops/advanced-hydra-workshops/conda.md

 - Best-practice is to create a separate environment for each pipeline.
 - There is no environment "too small": even if the software does not have dependencies, it is often a good idea to install it in a separate environment.
 - Environments can be thought of as 'disposable.'
 Recreate them as needed.
-- Environments allow users to have different versions of Python installed than what is installed in `base`
+- Environments allow users to have different versions of Python installed than what is installed in `base`.

 ```
 (base) $ conda create --name blobtools